Yet The prophet Amos writes as the words of God:

 is seen as blasphemy.

-Its reading is essential to any truly Christian assembly.
+Its reading is seen as essential to any truly Christian assembly.

 Any snippet or text will do to authorise the meeting.